Flight 180

 Flight 180 (first known as 180 or One Eighty) was an American Christian ska band, with punk and swing influences, from Orange County, California.
 Fronted by Kim Tennberg, singer and songwriter, they formed in 1998 and disbanded in 2001, releasing three albums with BEC Recordings: Crackerjack (1998), Lineup (1999) and Girls and Boys (2001).
-Members Kim Tennberg, Chris Tennberg, Jamin Boggs and Josh Brisby continued to tour and record music independently after the third album was released.

 Background

-The band formed in Orange County, California, in 1999.
-Their members were Kim Tennberg (lead vocals, trumpet and songwriter), Madelyn Mendoza (vocals and percussion), Jerry Elekes (lead guitar), Chris Tennberg (rhythm guitar), Dave Des Armier (bass guitar), Jamin Boggs (drums), Josh Brisby (trombone) and John Anderson (tenor saxophone).
-They disbanded as a group, in 2001.

-The group was formed in 1998, with their major label released studio album, Crackerjack by BEC Recordings, on November 3, 1998.
-Line Up was released on September 14, 1999 and Girls and Boys, was released on February 27, 2001, by BEC Recordings.
+The band formed in Orange County, California, in 1998.
+They released their first major label studio album, Crackerjack, by BEC Recordings, on November 3, 1998.
+Line Up was released on September 14, 1999, and Girls and Boys was released on February 27, 2001, by BEC Recordings.
+They disbanded as a group in 2001.
+Members Kim Tennberg, Chris Tennberg, Jamin Boggs and Josh Brisby continued to tour and record music independently after their third and final album was released.